juliuscesario/kleening-revamp/owners-coowners-widget.md

     *   Total jobs completed per staff member.
     *   Total revenue generated per staff member (from their completed jobs).
 *   **Visualization:** Bar chart comparing staff members on the selected metric.
+*   **Interaction:** Clicking on a staff member's name navigates to the **Staff Drilldown** page.

+#### Staff Drilldown View

+This page offers a detailed performance analysis of a single staff member for the selected time period.

+*   **Weekly Workload:** A bar chart showing the number of jobs the staff member completed each week.
+*   **Service Specialization:** A donut chart illustrating the types of services the staff member performed most frequently (e.g., 60% Cleaning, 30% Laundry, 10% Deep Clean).
+*   **Jobs Handled:** A table listing all the service orders assigned to and completed by the staff member in the selected period.

 ### 3. Customer Growth Report